 Two symposia are taking place, at the University of East Anglia and the University of Liverpool, bringing together leading music scholars, musicians, journalists and producers in order to scope the field and share knowledge and experience around this important and neglected area of popular music.
-The ideas and exchanges from the symposia will then be built upon in a final two-day conference in London in the autumn of 2017.
+The ideas and exchanges from the symposia are then built upon in a final two-day conference in London in the autumn of 2017.

 The network’s programme of activities interrogates questions of:

 - the practice of dub, sound system culture

 - politics, Babylon